Alden Dirks

 Outreach

-Beyond the university, I belive mycology can serve a much larger purpose – to draw people's awareness to the natural world and in doing so cultivate what Dr. Robin Wall Kimmerer describes as biocultural restoration: "the science and practice of restoring not only ecosystems, but human and cultural relationships to place, so that cultures are strengthened and revitalized along with the lands to which they are inextricably linked."
-There is much to be said about the role of fungi in restoring ecosystems, but perhaps less explored is its role regarding relationship to place.
+In engaging the public with fungi, I believe mycology can serve a larger purpose—to draw people's awareness to the natural world and in doing so cultivate what Dr. Robin Wall Kimmerer terms biocultural restoration: "the science and practice of restoring not only ecosystems, but human and cultural relationships to place, so that cultures are strengthened and revitalized along with the lands to which they are inextricably linked."
+There is much to be said about the role of fungi in restoring ecosystems, but less explored are their role in developing a relationship to place.
 Over the years, mycology has motivated me to pay attention to much more than fungi.
-I have also learned a great deal about plants, animals, and other microbial beings, as well as the histories that shape landscapes and ecosystems.
-These histories, often violent and extractive, create solastalgia, a certain feeling of distress brought on by environmental change, which is inextricably linked to social injustice.
-For me, solastalgia is the most telling feeling that mycology can inculcate a relationship to place and in doing so perhaps foster introspection, compassion, community, and positive actions.
+I have also learned a good amount about plants, animals, and other microbial beings, as well as the histories that shape landscapes and ecosystems.
+These histories, often violent and extractive, create solastalgia, a certain feeling of distress brought on by environmental change, which is inextricably linked to settler colonialism, white supremacy, and capitalism in the United States.
+For me, solastalgia is the most telling feeling that mycology can inculcate a relationship to place and in doing so foster introspection, compassion, community, and positive actions.

 Picture